Native American tribes

 What are Seminole arts and crafts like?

-The Seminoles are known for their Native American baskets,
+The Seminoles are known for their sweetgrass baskets,

 I read that the Seminoles were part of the Five Civilized Tribes.
 Was that an alliance like